I built this calculator because I wanted to know "how many more" Ralts I needed to catch before finding a better one (the answer was 35 - yikes!).

 2025-03-26: updated speed down nature value from 1÷1.1 to 1÷1.075 to reflect game update.

-2025-02-19: added Paldean Wooper line and Rufflet line.
+2025-02-19: added Paldean Wooper, Clodsire, Rufflet, and Braviary.
 Updated ingredient combination probabilities for pokemon with only 2 possible ingredients.

-2025-01-03: added Pawmi line, Alolan Vulpix line, Sneasel line, and Eevee (Santa Hat).
+2025-01-03: added Pawmi, Pawmo, Pawmot, Alolan Vulpix, Alolan Ninetails, Sneasel, Weavile, and Eevee (Santa Hat).
 Added support for pokemon with only 2 possible ingredients.
 Removed beta label from banner.

 2024-11-22: overhauled UI to be mobile friendly.